Matriks404/dotfiles/FILE_LIST.md

 These are always included.

 * `.local/bin/su-update-software.sh` - script that updates all packages and **flatpak** applications/runtimes;
-* `.local/bin/su-upgrade-system.sh` - script that upgrades the operating system to the latest version.
+* `.local/bin/su-upgrade-system.sh` - script that upgrades the operating system to the latest version;
+* `.local/scripts.noexecute/backup_job.sh` - scripts that backs up important files (configured per user on a system);

 ## Linux binaries (shell scripts)
 These are included only if on **Linux** system.